gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 If you have not read those articles already you might want to read them first.

 An *environment map* represents the environment of the objects you're drawing.
-If the you're drawing an outdoor scene it would represent the outdoors.
+If you're drawing an outdoor scene it would represent the outdoors.
 If you're drawing people on a stage it would represent the venue.
 If you're drawing an outer space scene it would be the stars.
 We can implement an environment map with a cube map if we have 6 images that show the environment from a point in